 Sourced: Directly from Malawi.
 Not indoor reproductions.

-Traditional use: Ganja.
+Purpose: Ganja.
 Locals use it also for pain relief, eye infections and tootache.
-Hair food products, mostly oil from seeds.
+Hair and food products, mostly oil from seeds.

 Characteristics: Highly euphoric, long lasting energizing high.
 Christmas tree structure.
 Red stem Malawi has red stems with same aromas of Malawi Gold.